-The Windows 10 Creators Update, slated for release in March-April 2017, will include the capability to capture a screen region using Win + Shift + S shortcut key, as mentioned in article Screenshot a Portion of the Screen in Windows 10 [Winkey+Shift+S].
+Windows 10 (Creators Update and higher) and Windows 11 includes the capability to capture a screen region using Win + Shift + S shortcut key, as mentioned in the article Screenshot a Portion of the Screen [Winkey+Shift+S].

 Create Snipping Tool Shortcut to Capture Screen Region Using Snipping Tool